Acpi.sys (Windows ACPI driver)

 Other tasks performed by Acpi.sys on a particular hardware platform might include reprogramming the resources for a COM port or enabling the USB controller for system wake-up.

 In this topic

 For each device described in the ACPI namespace hierarchy, the Windows ACPI driver, Acpi.sys, creates either a filter device object (filter DO) or a physical device object (PDO).
 If the device is integrated into the system board, Acpi.sys creates a filter device object, representing an ACPI bus filter, and attaches it to the device stack immediately above the bus driver (PDO).
 For other devices described in the ACPI namespace but not on the system board, Acpi.sys creates the PDO.
-Acpi.sys provides power management and PnP features to the device stack by means of these device objects.
-For more information, see Device Stacks for an ACPI Device.
+Acpi.sys provides power management and PnP features to the device stack with these device objects.
+For more information, see Device stacks for an ACPI device.

 All ACPI functionality is transparent to higher-level drivers.
 These drivers must make no assumptions about the presence or absence of an ACPI filter in any given device stack.

 Acpi.sys and the ACPI BIOS support the basic functions of an ACPI device.
 To enhance the functionality of an ACPI device, the device vendor can supply a WDM function driver.
 For more information, see Operation of an ACPI device function driver.